kuvamdazeus/analy/README.md

 The script uses self-generated ids for session & user identification and saving the ids in session & local storage, not using cookies to maximize user privacy.

+Code for live dashboard is hosted at https://github.com/kuvamdazeus/analy-dashboard

+[Here](https://analy-dashboard.vercel.app/dashboard/53dbd800-cda6-4b1d-9ee8-ccf1802bbe0e) is a working demo of the live dashboard.

 ## Install

 ```